 A properly signed authorization by the student must precede any external distribution of a student's transcript.
-An official transcript will be impressed with the college seal.
+An official transcript will be printed on specialized transcript paper with the signature of the College Registrar.
 Each student will be assessed an official transcript fee of \$5 per semester, which allows students unlimited lifetime transcripts.
 The College reserves the right to deny transcripts to any student who is delinquent in an obligation to the College.